FASHION TECHNOLOGY

 Email: wood2s8@ucmail.uc.edu

 Stephanie Wood is a Senior Lab Associate for Fashion and Adjunct Instructor in the Fashion Design program at DAAP/University of Cincinnati.
-Her professional background includes over 9 years of educational instruction and industry work in costume, bridal, and technical design.
+Her professional background includes over 10 years of higher education instruction and industry work in costume, bridal, and technical design.
 Her areas of focus include patternmaking, tailoring, fashion and costume history and construction, and surface embroidery.

 Dr. Myoung Ok Kim